timsetsfire/timsetsfire.github.io/_posts/2018-08-20-neural-networks-from-scratch-1.markdown

 5  2
 1  4
 {% endhighlight %}

- In Breeze, you can mimic Numpy operations on axes with the following syntax `x(::, *)` will operate on axis 1, while x(*,::) will operate on axis 0.

 Shuffling can also be accomplished with anything that is like `Seq[Int]`.
 But, the issue \(maybe non-issue\\) with this is that the return is not a `DenseMatrix`, but a `breeze.linalg.SlicedMatrix[Int, Int, A]` where `A <: AnyVal`, and if you attempt a Matrix multiply, it returns the general `breeze.linalg.Matrix[A]`.
 I don't think this is too big an issue, but may introduce typing problems when writing the frame work.
 I should say it will introduce issues, since I'm not that great with Scala!